The Guardian journalist, Stuart Jeffries, opened his piece ('Why philosophy students do the most drugs') with these words:

 Take this jump from the word “philosophers” (presumably he means philosophy students) to the word “students”:

 “Perhaps James's drug experimenting is inspiring today's philosophers: 45% of students polled claimed to have taken laughing gas.
 Or perhaps not – 68% had taken cannabis.”

 Mr Jeffries also tells us that an Oxford maths student took MDMA, ketamine and laughing gas, and said: "I thought I was Godzilla."
 So what?
 That could have been true of any student and indeed of any young person.

 Jeffries himself says that the research on this is rubbish (not his own word).
-(Yet that doesn't stop him from talking rubbish himself.)
 For example, he writes: